sebdott/OrderingSystem/README.md

 ```

 There are a few applications that contains a UI screen for better user management
+I have already pre-set all the username and password settings.
+You can login to the accounts below.

 ```
 Portainer : Docker Managmenet UI :  localhost:9000
 username : gonadmin